ViPeR5000/span/README.md

 4. Run `poetry run pre-commit install` to install pre-commit hooks.
 5. Optionally use `poetry run pre-commit run --all-files` to manually run pre-commit hooks on files locally in your environment as you make changes.

+Commits should be run on the command line so the lint jobs can proceed.
 The linters may make changes to files when you try to commit, for example to sort imports.
 Files that are changed by the pre-commit hooks will be unstaged.
-After reviewing these changes, you can re-stage the changes and rerun the checks.
+After reviewing these changes, you can re-stage the changes and recommit or rerun the checks.
 After the pre-commit hook run succeeds, your commit can proceed.

 ### VS Code

 You can set the `HA_CORE_PATH` environment for VS Code allowing you to use vscode git commands within the workspace GUI.
 See the .vscode/settings.json.example file for settings that configure the Home Assistant core location.

+## License

+This integration is published under the MIT license.

+## Attribution and Contributions

+This repository is set up as part of an organization so a single committer is not the weak link.
+The repostiorry is a fork in a long line of span forks that may or may not be stable (from newer to older):

+- SpanPanel/Span (current GitHub organization)
+- cayossarian/span
+- gdgib/span
+- thetoothpick/span-hacs
+- wez/span-hacs
+- galak/span-hacs

+Additional contributors:

+- pavandave
+- sargonas

+## Issues

+If you have a problem with the integration, feel free to [open an issue](https://github.com/SpanPanel/Span/issues), but please know issues regarding your network, SPAN configuration, or home electrical system are outside of our purview.

+For those motivated, please consider offering suggestions for improvement in the discussions or opening a [pull request](https://github.com/SpanPanel/Span/pulls).
+We're generally very happy to have a starting point when making a change.